 Initial Public Offerings (IPOs) In Philippines 2017

 IPO or Initial Public Offering is one of two ways for a company to get listed in a stock market.
-The other indirect way, is through backdoor listing, which is another topic altogether.
+The other indirect way is through a backdoor listing, which is another topic altogether.
 For this article, we will discuss what an IPO is, its role in the Philippine Stock Exchange (PSE), and the newly or just about to be listed companies in 2017.

 What is IPO?